Digital39999/ts-prisma/README.md

 ## License

-This package is licensed under the MIT License.
+This package is licensed under the Apache License 2.0 License.